LeTienQuyet/Application-of-Variational-Autoencoders-in-Generating-League-of-Legends-Champions/README.md

 ![Image 1](./data/train/1_13.png) ![Image 2](./data/train/1_14.png)

+The collected dataset is divided into two datasets: the training set and the validation set, containing **5,300** and **1,506** images, respectively.
 These images will be resized to **224x224** pixels to fit the network design.
 You can adjust the download image size in the `crawl.py` file, but it is necessary to modify the network design to ensure compatibility with the new dimensions.

 ## Details of Training